 Reservoir safe yield is generally defined as the reliable withdrawal rate of water with acceptable quality that can be provided by reservoir storage through the critical drought period.
 The critical drought period in the State of Georgia is defined as the drought of record and in any given drainage basin can vary depending on reservoir size and other factors.
-The drought of record for the Oconee River basin is current drought; however the current drought does not yet exhibit recovery.
+The existing drought of record for the Broad River basin is the 1999-2002 drought; however the current drought is similar in intensity and does not yet exhibit recovery.
 Therefore the safe yield presented in this study was based on the current drought, extended with hypothetical flow data.
 Safe yield was simulated using a constant average annual demand.
-The justification for this is that while total water demands after declaration of a drought condition are usually less than normal, this situation is typically offset by higher than average demands prior to declaration of the drought condition.
-Safe yield is dependent upon the storage and hydrologic (rainfall/runoff/evaporation) characteristics of the source and source facilities, the selected critical drought, upstream and downstream permitted withdrawals, and the minimum instream flow (MIF) requirements.
+The justification for this is that while total water demands after declaration of a drought condition are usually less than normal, this situation is typically offset by higher than average and hydrologic (rainfall/runoff/evaporation) characteristics of the source and source facilities, the selected critical drought, upstream and downstream permitted withdrawals, and the minimum in-stream flow (MIF) requirements.